aaronbieber/singleservingphoto/_posts/2007-04-11-protecting-your-digital-rights.markdown

 Before delving full-throttle into the nitty gritty of copyright law and what you can do to protect yourself, I must first dispell concerns about the Orphan Works Act of 2006.
-If you want to "read it":http://www.publicknowledge.org/pdf/ow-act-2006.pdf, there it is, in all of its PDF glory.
+If you want to [read it](http://www.publicknowledge.org/pdf/ow-act-2006.pdf), there it is, in all of its PDF glory.
 So what is an "orphan work," anyway?
 An orphan work is one whose copyright holder and rightful owner cannot be reasonably discovered.
 The Act attempts to fill the void in current